-To be featured in local packs, you have to first take the proper steps to beat out your competitors.
-Just getting your company to consistently keep ranking in the local park can be challenging, especially when your competitors have been around longer than you have.
-Over the course of this article, we will share and discuss our findings on what has the most impact on getting your business to rank in the local pack and how you can apply them to your business.
+To be featured in local packs, you first have to take the proper steps to beat out your competitors.
+Just getting your company to keep ranking in the local park consistently can be challenging, especially when your competitors have been around longer than you have.
+Over the course of this article, we will share and discuss our findings on what has the most impact on getting your business to rank in the local pack.
+We’ll also show you how to apply them to your business.

 Claim and Maintain your Google My Business Listing

-Claim Your Business on Google My Business: This will be the very first and most important step you will want to take towards ranking in local packs.
+- Claim Your Business on Google My Business: This will be the very first and most important step you will want to take towards ranking in local packs.

 Local Citations Boost your Credibility